viktornar/knumcap/README.md

 ### How to build

 I have used Eclipse CDT IDE.
-In repository I put Eclipse project so import it to this IDE and you will be ready to hack.
+In repository I put Eclipse project so import it to this IDE and press build button in IDE.
+You are ready to hack now.
 Before importing project you must to install libx11-dev on your Linux box:

 ```bash
 $ sudo apt-get install libx11-dev